Anita Angelovska-Bežoska: National Bank

-In 2019, Angelovska-Bežoska was also elected as a member of the Steering Committee of The Vienna Initiative 2.0, representing the six non-EU countries from the South-Eastern European region.
-Within the Vienna Initiative 2, she has played an active role in representing the interests of the region before representatives of international financial institutions and global and regional banks operating in these countries.
-She is also a member of the Irving Fisher Committee on Central Bank Statistics at the Bank for International Settlements (BIS) in Basel, Switzerland.
+In May 2018, Angelovska-Bežoska became the first female Governor of the National Bank of the Republic of Macedonia.
+In March 2019, she was also elected as a member of the The Vienna Initiative 2.0 Steering Committee, representing the six non-EU countries from Southeast Europe.
+As Governor, she was a country representative on the IMF Board, as well as a member of the Irving Fisher Committee on Central Bank Statistics at the Bank for International Settlements (BIS) in Basel, Switzerland.